Internal attributes

 Custom

-Such helpers can be based on existing options.
+Add custom helpers via internal_option_helpers in configuration.
+Helpers can be based on existing options.

 Example with must